solar renewable energy credits

 Every 1,000 kW (or 1MW) your system generates, you create 1 SREC that can be sold.
 This helps you pay off your solar faster and creates passive income for you.

-What's the latest price
+What's the latest price?

 $85

-When can you start selling SRECs?
+when can i start selling credits?

 Example: If a credit is generated July 2024, how long before it expires?